balqui/pytokr/README.md

 (or only one of them as convenient).
 Then `item()` will provide the next item in `stdin` and `for w in items()` will iterate on whatever remains there.
-Calling `item()` at end of file will raise an exception StopIteration.
-Note that, as white-space is ignored, in case only white-space remains then the program *is* at end of file.
+Calling `item()` at end of file will raise an exception EndOfDataError.
+Note that, as white-space is ignored, in case only white-space remains then the program *is* at end of data.

-### Usage on other string-based iterables
+### Old, deprecataed usage on other string-based iterables

 `from pytokr import make_tokr`